joeyparrish/kinetoscope/hardware/README.md

 of subcomponents.
 The subcomponents are each in a subsheet, exposing hierarchical pins and buses to the parent sheet.

-One of these boards includes a microcontroller with WiFi and an ethernet module, and runs its own firmware to take commands from the Sega ROM.
+One of these boards includes a microcontroller with WiFi, and runs its own firmware to take commands from the Sega ROM.
 See firmware in the `../firmware/` folder.

 ## Prerequisites